crowdbotics-apps/aline-personal-app-23079/src/features/BlankScreen1186619/README.md

 SENDGRID_PASSWORD
 ```

+### Note for developer: you can access the user token through the authReducer state (i.e. `state.authReducer.token` and user information at `state.authReducer.user`)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.